Plant-based diet: Mortality

+Physical performance

+In a meta-analysis published online in 2023, plant-based diets were shown to have a moderate positive effect on aerobic performance and had no effect on strength performance.

 Sustainability

 There is scientific consensus that plant-based diets offer lower greenhouse gas emissions, land use and biodiversity loss.
-In addition, dietary patterns that reduce diet-related mortality also promote environmental sustainablity.
+In addition, dietary patterns that reduce diet-related mortality also promote environmental sustainability.

-As a significant percentage of crops around the world are used to feed livestock rather than humans, eating less animal products helps to limit climate change and biodiversity loss.
+As a significant percentage of crops around the world are used to feed livestock rather than humans, eating less animal products helps to limit climate change (such as through low-carbon diets) and biodiversity loss.
 Especially beef, lamb and cheese have a very high carbon footprint.
 While soy cultivation is a "major driver of deforestation in the Amazon basin", the vast majority of soy crops are used for livestock consumption rather than human consumption.
 Adopting plant-based diets could also reduce the number of animals raised and killed for food on factory farms.

 Research from 2019 on six diets found the plant-based diets more environmentally friendly than the diets higher in animal-sourced foods.
 Of the six mutually-exclusive diets; individuals eating vegan, vegetarian and pescetarian diets had lower dietary-carbon footprints than typical omnivorous diets, while those who ate 'paleolithic' and ketogenic diets had higher dietary-carbon emissions due to their animal sourced foods.

 A 2020 study found that the climate change mitigation effects of shifting worldwide food production and consumption to plant-based diets, which are mainly composed of foods that require only a small fraction of the land and CO2 emissions required for meat and dairy, could offset CO2 emissions equal to those of past 9 to 16 years of fossil fuel emissions in nations that they grouped into 4 types.
 The researchers also provided a map of approximate regional opportunities.

+It may be possible to increase the transition from meat eating to a plant based diet through social contagion, by which behaviour, emotions, or conditions spread spontaneously through a group or network.
+A Max Planck Institute study from 2020 found that when meat-eaters are accompanied by vegetarians and have a choice of eating dishes with or without meat, they're more likely to choose a vegetarian dish.
+This probability increases as the number of vegetarians accompanying the meat eaters increases.
+Once enough people have been influenced, the community can reach a tipping point, in which a majority of people transition to a new habit; a 2018 study published in Nature claims that with only 25 per cent of a population, a minority perspective was able to overturn the majority.